OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 It may take about 1-4 hours for the input data from public to show up on the replica location.

-To access input data on remote worker machine, include the following line in the HTCondor submit file to indicate that CvmfsStash is required:
+To access the input data on a remote worker machine, include the following line in the HTCondor submit file to indicate that CvmfsStash is required:

         +WantsCvmfsStash = true